Alexever17/novelslist/README.md

 Secondly, this functions as a platform to learn vue.js, a makor frontend library.
 To learn more about it head below.
 In generally if possible this project will be constantly updated and will hopefully include access for users.

+## Chingu

+This project is part of the [Chingu](https://chingu.io) programm.

+"Chingu is a remote 6-week program for web developers.
+You will build a project in a remote team and level-up with the technical and soft skills required in a professional software job."

+Please wisit them at the link above!

 ## Livesite

 ![badge website online](https://img.shields.io/website?style=for-the-badge&up_message=online&url=http%3A%2F%2Fnovelslist.netlify.com%2F)

-Live website can be currently found under: [noveslist on netlify](https://novelslist.netlify.com/).
+Live website can be currently found under: [novelslist on netlify](https://novelslist.netlify.com/).

 Later it will be migrated to the custom URL currently open with an old version: [novelslist](https://novelslist.com/)